Browse Search Feedback Other Links Home Home

 98.35 ± 1.16 99.77 ± 0.98 103.58 ± 0.72

-Why do these samples from all over the world -- identified by distinctive fossil composition -- consistently date to similar values by multiple isotopic methods?
+Why do these samples from all over the world -- matched up by distinctive fossil composition -- consistently date to similar values by multiple isotopic methods?

-The mainstream scientists' answer is simple: the results consistently agree because the methods work, and because the Albian stage represents a span of roughly 15 million years of time, roughly 100 million years ago.
+The mainstream scientists' answer to that question is simple: the results consistently agree because the methods work, and the Albian Stage represents a span of about 15 million years of time, roughly 100 million years ago.
+This answer cleanly explains all of the data discussed above -- the agreement of mutiple samples per location, the agreement of sample suites from distant locations, the agreement across different dating methods -- and in fact requires such a patten of results to be observed.

-Generic claims about excess argon do not explain the pattern of results.
-The young-Earth crowd doesn't have a sensible explanation for the results.
-Snelling knows this, which makes his obfuscation about K-Ar dating all the less excusable.
+Snelling's generic handwaving about excess argon does not explain the pattern of results.
+The young-Earth crowd doesn't have a sensible explanation for this data.
+A formally trained geologist like Snelling must know this, which makes his obfuscation about K-Ar dating all the less excusable.

 Feedback Letter